 Ardent boaters throughout Ontario try to extend the boating season as long as they can.

-Not every boat can handle the environmental pressures of early spring and late fall boating, let alone the realities of boating on Georgian Bay or Lake Simcoe when the wind is up.
-But one manufacturer has several models that fit the bill, says David Shaw, owner of The Cove Marina.
+While not every watercraft is able to handle the environmental pressures of early spring and late fall boating, one manufacturer has several models that fit the bill, says Michael Shaw, owner of The Cove Marina.

-“Hewescraft makes incredible boats that serve a variety of functions,” says David.
-“Their original goal was to create strong fishing boats for protected and open-water conditions, but Hewescraft are also great for cruising, entertaining and helping create the longest possible boating season for their owners.”
+“Hewescraft makes incredible boats that serve a variety of functions,” says Michael.
+“Although their original goal was to create strong fishing boats for protected and open-water conditions, Hewescraft are great for cruising, entertaining and helping create the longest possible boating season for their owners.”

 Many Hewescraft boats, from the Ocean Pro to the Alaskan, are built to handle rough ocean waters while providing a smooth ride.
-So they can comfortably handle anything even the biggest inland waterways can throw at them.
 A deep-V hull and a sharp bow allow the boat to cut through the waves and smooth the ride, even on rough days.
 On days with a mild swell, a Hewescraft boat will run as smooth as a new car on fresh asphalt.

 Shoulder season boating

 Spring and fall often bring stiff winds, rough waters, and extremely cold spray.
 A smooth-running boat like the Hewescraft lets boaters enjoy an extra two or three months of comfortable boating.